TLC1301-1020/Firefighting-Drone-Swarm-Simulator/README.md

 - *SchedulerTest.java*: Contains the test methods for the scheduler source code, focusing on the state transitions

 ### Files - Diagrams and others
-- *README.md*: Contains the explanation of the project for this iteration (5), including names of the files, team members, work breakdown, and instruction to set and run the program
 - *Fireincidents.txt*: Contains the incident events, used in FireIncidentSubsystem class
 - *Faults.txt*: Contains the drone fault events, used in DroneSubsystem class
 - *UMLClassDiagram-iteration1*: Shows the relationships and structure of the classes for iteration 1